RetroDECK/ES-DE/INSTALL.md

 The default game media directory is `~/.emulationstation/downloaded_media`.

-If at least one game in a system has an image (mix image, screenshot or box cover), ES will use the detailed view for that system (which displays metadata alongside the game list).

 *You can use ES's [scraping](http://en.wikipedia.org/wiki/Web_scraping) tools to avoid creating a gamelist.xml by hand.*  There are two ways to run the scraper:

-* **If you want to scrape multiple games:** press start to open the menu and choose the "SCRAPER" option.
+* **If you want to scrape multiple games:** press the Start button to open the menu and choose the "SCRAPER" option.
 Adjust your settings and press "START".
-* **If you just want to scrape one game:** find the game on the game list in ES and press select.
+* **If you just want to scrape one game:** find the game on the game list in ES and press the Select button.
 Choose "EDIT THIS GAME'S METADATA" and then press the "SCRAPE" button at the bottom of the metadata editor.

 You can also edit metadata within ES by using the metadata editor - just find the game you wish to edit on the gamelist, press Select, and choose "EDIT THIS GAME'S METADATA."

-The switch `--ignore-gamelist` can be used to ignore the gamelist and force ES to use the non-detailed view.
+The switch `--ignore-gamelist` can be used to ignore the gamelists upon start of the application.

 If you're writing a tool to generate or parse gamelist.xml files, you should check out [GAMELISTS.md](GAMELISTS.md) for more detailed documentation.